 - (1) Except as otherwise noted, the individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names.
-The number of shares and percentage of ownership for each individual or group assumes the exercise by such individual or group (exclusive of others) of stock options that such individual or group may exercise within 60 days subsequent to the record date. - (2) The percentages are based on 48,592,634 shares of NL common stock outstanding as of the record date. - The percentages are based on 113,679,778 shares of Valhi common stock outstanding as of the record date.
-For purposes of calculating the outstanding shares of Valhi common stock as of the record date, 3,522,967 and 1,186,200 shares of Valhi common stock held by NL and a wholly owned subsidiary of NL, respectively, are treated as treasury stock for voting purposes and for purposes of this statement are excluded from the amount of Valhi common stock outstanding. - (4) See footnote 4 to the Ownership of CompX table above for a description of certain relationships among the individuals or group appearing in this table.
-All of our directors or executive officers who are also directors or executive officers of any of our parent companies disclaim beneficial ownership of the shares of NL or Valhi common stock that such companies directly or indirectly own. - (5) The shares of Valhi common stock shown as beneficially owned by Glenn R. Simmons include 1,500 shares his wife holds and 400 shares she holds in her retirement account, with respect to all of which shares he disclaims beneficial ownership. - (6) The shares of Valhi common stock shown as beneficially owned by all our current directors and executive officers as a group include 100,000 shares the group has the right to acquire upon the exercise of stock options granted pursuant to Valhi stock option plans that the group may exercise within 60 days subsequent to the record date.
+The number of shares and percentage of ownership for each individual or group assumes the exercise by such individual or group (exclusive of others) of stock options that such individual or group may exercise within 60 days subsequent to the record date. - (2) The percentages are based on 48,602,584 shares of NL common stock outstanding as of the record date. - (3) The percentages are based on 113,599,955 shares of Valhi common stock outstanding as of the record date.
+For purposes of calculating the outstanding shares of Valhi common stock as of the record date, 3,604,790 and 1,186,200 shares of Valhi common stock held by NL and a wholly owned subsidiary of NL, respectively, are treated as treasury stock for voting purposes and for purposes of this statement are excluded from the amount of Valhi common stock outstanding. - (4) See footnote 4 to the Ownership of CompX table above for a description of certain relationships among the individuals or group appearing in this table.
+All of our directors or executive officers who are also directors or executive officers of any of our parent companies disclaim beneficial ownership of the shares of NL or Valhi common stock that such companies directly or indirectly own. - (5) The shares of Valhi common stock shown as beneficially owned by Glenn R. Simmons include 1,500 shares his wife holds and 1,100 shares she holds in her retirement account, with respect to all of which shares he disclaims beneficial ownership. - (6) The shares of Valhi common stock shown as beneficially owned by such person or group include the following number of shares such person or group has the right to acquire upon the exercise of stock options granted pursuant to Valhi stock option plans that such person or group may exercise within 60 days subsequent to the record date: